awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 The following are descriptions for each of these fields\.

 registry\_name
 Used as the secret name when creating a new secret or updating an existing secret\.
 The secret name must be ASCII letters, digits, or any of the following characters: /\_\+=\.@\-\.
-The Amazon ECS CLI will add a prefix to the secret name to indicate that it was created by the CLI\.
+The Amazon ECS CLI adds a prefix to the secret name to indicate that it was created by the CLI\.
 For more information, see [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html)\.
 Required: No

 secrets\_manager\_arn